 IMPACT INVESTING IS PROFITABLE

 We strongly believe that the best way to invest is in line with our values.
-Faith-based entrepreneurs and small business owners have distinct advantages that can and do lead to great performance while producing significant impact on customers, employees, communities, suppliers, and society.
+Value-based entrepreneurs and small business owners have distinct advantages that can and do lead to great performance while producing significant impact on customers, employees, communities, suppliers, and society.
 High impact can be profitable, and that all great companies approach business with a stakeholder mentality that weighs each decision by how it will impact all stakeholders.

 Many professionals that have been in the financial sector for decades are aware that just focusing on squeezing out more profit is not a sustainable strategy.
 Caring for employees, customers, the community, and all stakeholders creates impact as well as financial returns.
 Here are a few ways that treating people the way we want to be treated contributes to the bottom line: